nlharri/read-db-data-mongodb-express-node/README.md

 app.listen(3000, () => console.log('Example app listening on port 3000!'))
 ```

-The app can be run by issuing the following command from the `server` directory:
+The app can be run by issuing the following command:
 ```
 node index.js
 ```